chardmd/spring-oauth2-dbtoken/README.md

 # spring-oauth2-dbtoken
 Spring OAuth2 application that generates and revoke tokens in the database.
-This module protects your REST API by implementing token-based authentication.
+This module protects your REST API with the help of token-based authentication.

 <b>Request a token:</b>